 Recent Books by Faculty

-The faculty in poetry includes Michael Hofmann, William Logan, and Ange Mlinko; in fiction Jill Ciment, Amy Hempel, David Leavitt, and Padgett Powell.
+The faculty in poetry includes Michael Hofmann, William Logan, and Ange Mlinko; in fiction Uwem Akpan, Camille Bordas, Jill Ciment, David Leavitt, and Padgett Powell.
 Ciment, Leavitt, and Mlinko are recipients of Guggenheim Foundation Fellowships.
-Hempel and Hofmann are members of The American Academy of Arts and Sciences.
+Hofmann is a member of the American Academy of Arts and Sciences.
 Logan is a recipient of the National Book Critics Circle Award.
 Powell is a recipient of the Rome Prize.

 Recent Books by Alumni